bruise-pub/bruise-pub.github.io/md-content/index.md

 The individual texts are published as CC BY-NC-SA

-They are available for free, but donations are encouraged.
+They are available for free, but I am immensely thankful for any donations.
+Occassionally I will attach a price to the texts to try and fundraise during an Itch sale day.